 Over the last year I’ve been finding it really hard to write.
 Life’s been overwhelming, with so many bewildering surprises.
 I never thought I'd be in a position to say this, but I’ve almost had too much to write about.
 My brain has felt like a spaghetti junction, taking in several channels of seemingly quite transformational information.
 I’ve been trying to process it all.
 It's been hard to focus and even harder to prioritise sitting down to write.
 I’m just about beginning to make sense of my thoughts, so I thought this might be a good time to start writing again.

 Bambooties was going from strength to strength, with orders coming in most days and lots of wonderful feedback.
 It made me unbelievably happy each time a new pair was ordered.
 It meant a new baby had entered the world!
 I would imagine the parents celebrating their new arrival, sharing the photos around and spreading much needed joy to all their family and friends.
-Another order meant another baby's toes could be kept warm, with their socks firmly on!
+Another order meant another baby would have warm, cosy toes, and their socks would be firmly held on!
 It meant I could give more work to the wonderful seamstresses in India.
 It meant I could make another donation to ActionAid, to support women in need.
 Wrapping up each box and taking it to the post office felt like therapy.

 Towards the end of lockdown I received a package from the seamstresses with a large order of booties.
 I'd asked them to send me some more stock.
 I opened the package and was delighted to find their beautiful creations inside.
 They’d made the booties in a range of colours and fabrics this time, so we’d have more variety on the website.